swaptacular/swpt_debtors_ui/digital-coin-urls.rst

 different URL, from which an *immutable document* that describes the currency can be retrieved.
 The retrieved document MUST be immutable.
 [#immutable]_

+All responses related to the "Debtor Info Locator" MUST be `CORS`_-enabled and SHOULD include the ``Access-Control-Allow-Origin:
+*`` HTTP header.

 **Important note:** When the description of the currency changes, a new immutable document (with a new URL) MUST be created, containing